MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Introduction

 The final step in the pipeline involves boundary projection.
 Due to the axis-aligned nature of grid-based meshing, boundary vertices must be projected onto the target geometry to accurately approximate the input surface.
-Early methods projected vertices directly without preprocessing, often resulting in poor element quality at the boundary.
+Naïvely projecting vertices directly results in poor element quality at the boundary.
 This degradation stems from a well-documented issue: when multiple faces of a single hex element lie on the boundary, projecting their vertices independently onto the target surface can induce significant distortion.
-The combination of padding or pillowing techniques addressed this issue by ensuring that each boundary element has only one face to be projected \cite{mitchell1995pillowing}.
-This has since become a standard step in nearly all grid-based meshing pipelines.
-However, the topological variability of surface vertex stars, ideally homeomorphic to a disk but sometimes more complex, requires careful handling, often involving single or multiple pillowed points depending on the configuration \cite{ito2009octree,gao2019feature,tong2024hybridoctree_hex}.
-Following pillowing, all methods apply optimization or smoothing techniques to project the pillowed vertices onto the target surface while optimizing mesh quality.
-Notably, while all preceding steps in the pipeline have deterministic time complexity with guaranteed mesh quality bounds, the final projection step remains largely heuristic.
-In quadrilateral (quad) and tetrahedral mesh generation, methods already exist that guarantee both perfect boundary conformity and superior angle range, while preserving sharp features \cite{liang2010guaranteed,liang2011hexagon, liang2014octree}.
-Although some optimization methods in hex meshing ensure a positive Jacobian \cite{lin2015quality}, such guarantees are of limited practical value, as they do not provide a lower bound on the improvement of geometric fidelity between the initial axis-aligned boundary and the final optimized boundary.
-The main observation by the authors is that this fundamental limitation is one of the key reasons for the slow progress in hex mesh generation over the past decade.
-In contrast, tetrahedral mesh generation, backed by rigorous theoretical guarantees from constrained Delaunay tetrahedralization, both in terms of element quality and boundary preservation, has seen wider adoption in commercial applications.
+Padding techniques address this issue by ensuring that each boundary element has only one face to be projected \cite{mitchell1995pillowing}.
+This has since become a standard step in all grid-based meshing pipelines.
+To ensure the quality of the padded elements, the surface vertex stars must be at least topologically homeomorphic to a disk \cite{ito2009octree,gao2019feature}, yet stricter conditions are sometimes required to achieve higher final mesh quality \cite{tong2024hybridoctree_hex}.
+Following padding, all methods apply smoothing techniques to project the padded vertices onto the target surface while improving mesh quality.
+Notably, while all preceding steps in the pipeline have deterministic time complexity with guaranteed mesh quality bounds, this projection step remains heuristic for state-of-the-art smoothing methods \cite{tong2025fast,tong2026hexopt,protais2026versatile}.
+Although there are earlier smoothing methods that ensure positive Jacobian \cite{freitag2000local,lin2015quality}, this guarantee is of limited practical value, as they do not provide a lower bound on the improvement of geometric fidelity between the initial axis-aligned boundary and the final smoothed boundary.
+The main observation of this paper is that this fundamental limitation is one of the key reasons for the slow progress in hex mesh generation over the past few decades.
+In contrast, tet mesh generation, backed by theoretical guarantees from constrained Delaunay tetrahedralization, both in terms of element quality and boundary preservation, has seen wider adoption in commercial applications.